k-mccoy11/deploy-active-directory/README.md

 </p>
 <img src="https://i.imgur.com/1lrrGPw.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
-Now, we will log back into DC-1 to install AD Users & Computers.
-Promote the VM to DC, set up a new forest as "mydomain.com," and afterwards restart and then log back into Domain Controller -1 as user "mydomain.com\Teach".
+Now, we will log back into Domain-Controller to install Active Directory Users & Computers.
+Promote the VM to Domain-Controller, set up a new forest as "mydomain.com," and afterwards restart and then log back into Domain-Controller as user "mydomain.com\Teach".
 If you performed the steps properly, you should be able to run AD Users & Computers, as shown below.
 </p>

 <br />